jerry0519-nycu/202509-ML-FinTech/xxxx_NAME/7051_Mabel/README.md

 # About me
 I am a student at NYCU, second-year master student at department of information management and finance.
-And there are more details about me as follow:
+And there are more details as follow:
 | Index | Info | Link |
 |-------|------|------|
 |1|Website|[https://yurourou1998.github.io/mabel_website.github.io/](https://yurourou1998.github.io/mabel.github.io/)|